We can make MLK Day 'A Day On,' rather than 'A Day Off.'

 Indiana Historical Society Celebrates Martin Luther King, Jr., Day

-On MLK Day, the Indiana Historical Society offers free admission and a range of interactive activities to deeply honor Dr. Martin Luther King Jr.’s legacy.
-Guests can design charity bags for those in need, contribute to a community mural, experience Dr. King’s world-changing speeches in the theater, and reflect on the past and future through the interactive Wall of Reflection.
+What: On MLK Day, the Indiana Historical Society offers free admission and a range of interactive activities to deeply honor Dr. Martin Luther King Jr.’s legacy.
+Guests can paint their own MLK silhouette, enjoy stories and other hands-on activities, design a canvas bag for Concord Neighborhood Center, and more.

 Free Admission at Indianapolis Zoo